-Three Mo onths Ended Six Months Ended

-Ju % Increase / June 30, % Increase /

-2020 2019 (Decrease) 2020 2019 (Decrease)

-Cost of goods sold \$ 22,305 \$ 25,201 (11)% \$ 52,037 \$ 52,505 (1)%

-Gross margin 70 %) 75 % 71 %) 73 %
+Three Mo Septe % Increase / Nine Mo Septe % Increase / 2020 2019 (Decrease) 2020 2019 (Decrease) Cost of goods sold \$ 29,993 \$ 22,304 34% \$ 82,031 \$ 74,809 10% Gross margin 74 %) 79 % 73 %) 75 %

-Gross margin decreased five percentage points in the three months ended June 30, 2020 versus 2019.
-Of the decrease, two percentage points related to inventory write-offs, two percent percentage points were the result of unplanned downtime at our custom manufacturing suite in Swindon, England (under our partnership with Thermo Fisher Scientific Pharma Services, or Thermo Fisher) and one percentage point was due to lower gross margin on iovera°.
+Gross margin decreased five percentage points in the three months ended September 30, 2020 versus 2019.
+Of the decrease, the most significant changes were two percentage points due to higher cost of product sold, one percent percentage point due to unplanned downtime at our custom manufacturing suite in Swindon, England (under our partnership with Thermo Fisher Scientific Pharma Services, or Thermo Fisher), and one percentage point due to a planned shutdown at the company's Science Center Campus in San Diego, California in order to prepare our manufacturing suite for a new EXPAREL capacity expansion.

-Gross margin decreased two percentage points in the six months ended June 30, 2020 versus 2019.
-There was a two percentage point decrease due to inventory write-offs and a two percentage point decrease as a result of unplanned downtime at our custom manufacturing suite in Swindon, England (under our partnership with Thermo Fisher), which were partially offset by a two percentage point increase due to lower cost of product sold for EXPAREL produced at the Swindon site.
+Gross margin decreased two percentage points in the nine months ended September 30, 2020 versus 2019 as a result of unplanned downtime at our custom manufacturing suite in Swindon, England (under our partnership with Thermo Fisher).

-Despite shelter-in-place orders to combat the COVID-19 pandemic in California and England, there were no interruptions to our EXPAREL operations at either the Science Center Campus or Swindon manufacturing sites as a result of the COVID-19 pandemic as the production of EXPAREL is considered essential.
+Despite shelter-in-place and other restrictive orders to combat the COVID-19 pandemic in California and England, there were no interruptions to our EXPAREL operations at either the Science Center Campus or Swindon manufacturing sites as a result of the COVID-19 pandemic as the production of EXPAREL is considered essential.
 Our Fremont, California facility, where we manufacture iovera°, was closed for three weeks in March 2020 to implement safety protocols and guidelines related to the COVID-19 pandemic.
 The Fremont facility resumed normal operations in April 2020.